lutzseverino/discord-books/README.md

 # Discord Books

-A lightweight and implementable library that helps you create multi-page messages automatically on Discord.
+A lightweight and implementable library that helps you create multipage messages automatically on Discord.

 ## Summary